Getting Started with DataVeil Data Masking

 It is important to note that DataVeil will likely make temporary changes to the database even during a Preview Run, such as temporarily disabling triggers and constraints.
 These will all be restored upon the completion of the Preview Run.
 Therefore, never perform a Preview Run on a database that is currently in use by other users.
 You should have exclusive access to the database.

 Masked Value Generation Scope

 Only a small subset of rows shall be processed.
 This is ideal for quickly generating a preview of what masked values shall look like.
 Note: Dependant values (from automatically generated 'Inherit' masks) shall not be generated in Quick mode and shall be shown as "NA (Inherit)".
 This is because Quick mode may not generate all required parent masked values for its dependencies.

 This shall generate the full range of masked values.
-This will enable you to also preview masked dependant (foreign key) values that are unavailable in the Quick preview.
+This will enable you to also preview masked dependent (foreign key) values that are unavailable in the Quick preview.
 It shall also perform unique constraint checks as required.

 This option can be used on any size database using any DataVeil license type.
-This means that you can evaluate DataVeil's performance of generating an unlimited number of masked values using just a free Platform license.
+This means that you can evaluate DataVeil's performance of generating an unlimited number of masked values using just a free Community license.

 After the Preview Run completes, the Data Browser shall display a preview of what the 'before' and 'after' masking values would look like.
 The default display format is shown below.
 You can sort the rows by clicking on the column name headings.

 You can also customize which columns are to be displayed and their appearance order in the Data Browser Settings panel that you can access by clicking on the settings icon.
 Please refer to the Data Browser section for more details.